 - genealogical bewilderment

-You may be struggling with if you should search for birth family members.
-There is a desire, however, there is also fear.
+You may be struggling with if you should search for first family members.
+Both desire and fear are normal.
 Fear of the unknown and fear of hurting adoptive and birth parents.
-Nobody starts a book at chapter 2 so it’s normal to be curious about the 1st chapter of your life.
+Remember, nobody starts a book at chapter 2.
+It’s perfectly reasonable to be curious about the 1st chapter of your life.